olsonac/serial_position_effects_in_aphasia/doc/result_location_list.md

 - plot for previous correct is found in `./output/[ppt]/fig/[ppt]_repetitionPrevCorPlot_ObsPredME.tif`
 - plot for the full final model is found in `./output/[ppt]/fig/[ppt]_repetition_ObsPred_BestFullModel_prev_correct.tif` or in `./output/[ppt]/fig/[ppt]_reptition_ObsPred_BestFullModel_prev_error.tif`

+Simulation demonstrating that fractional values produce results equivalent to 0/1 values in logistic binary regression are in ./src/simulation/simulate_binary_logistic_data_for_factional_responses.Rmd